Achieve1molle/VCF9.1-Bulk-PortGroup-Manager/README.md

 # VCF9.1-Bulk-PortGroup-Manager
-VCF 9.1 Bulk Create and Delete vDS Port Group Manager UI

-**Production Version:** Rev1.1 / v1.0.6 internal script version
+**Production Version:** Rev2.1 / internal script version 2.1
 **Author:** Michael Molle
 **Runtime:** PowerShell 7+ / Windows Forms / VMware PowerCLI
-**Primary Use Case:** Bulk create, delete, and report VMware vSphere Distributed Switch port groups from a simple CSV input file.
+**Primary Use Case:** Bulk create, rename, edit uplink failover order, and report VMware vSphere Distributed Switch port groups from a CSV file.

 ## Overview

-Achieve One - Port Group Manager is a Windows Forms PowerShell tool for safely managing distributed port groups across selected vDS targets in a vCenter.
-The tool connects to vCenter with VMware PowerCLI, discovers cluster-to-vDS mappings, allows an operator to select the target cluster/vDS rows, imports a CSV rule file, and then creates or removes distributed port groups based on the requested state.
+**Achieve One - Port Group Manager** is a Windows Forms PowerShell tool for safely managing VMware vSphere Distributed Switch port groups across selected vDS targets in a vCenter.
+The tool connects to vCenter with VMware PowerCLI, discovers cluster-to-vDS mappings, allows an operator to select the target cluster/vDS rows, imports a CSV rule file, and processes create, rename, or uplink-edit actions based on the requested state.

-The script supports flexible port group naming, including no prefix, cluster-name prefix, or a custom prefix.
-Newly created distributed port groups are configured with Static binding, Elastic auto-expand, and 8 initial ports.
-The tool also exports action results and a final vDS/port group inventory report.
+Rev2.1 expands the original CSV-driven create workflow with safer rename behavior, uplink failover-order management, support for two-uplink and four-uplink designs, and an improved CSV preview that shows resolved port group names based on the selected naming mode and discovered cluster name.

 ## Key Capabilities